owl-lab/owl_guide/book/project/jianxin_aeos.rst

    :alt: aeos mac

-We then evaluate the performance improvement of applying AEOS.
+We then evaluate the performance improvement after applying AEOS.
 We compare each generated parameter with 30 random generated thresholds.
 These measured average ratios are then presented as a box plot, as shown in the figure above.

 It can be observed that in general more than 20\% average performance improvement can be expected on the MacBook.
-The result on Raspberry Pi shows a larger deviation but also a slightly higher performance gain (about 30\% on average).
+The result on Raspberry Pi shows a larger deviation but also a higher performance gain (about 30\% on average).
 One reason of this difference could be that a suitable threshold on Raspberry Pi tends to be smaller, leading to a larger probability to outperform a randomly generated value.
-Note that we cannot proclaim that the tuned parameters are definitely optimal, since the figure shows that in some rare cases where the improvement are minus, a randomly found value indeed performs better.
+Note that we cannot proclaim that the tuned parameters are always optimal, since the figure shows that in some rare cases where the improvement percentages are minus, the randomly found values indeed perform better.
-Also, the result seems to suggest that AEOS can provide a certain bound, though a loose one, on the performance improvement, regardless of the type of operation.
+Also, the result seems to suggest that AEOS can provide a certain bound, albeit a loose one, on the performance improvement, regardless of the type of operation.
 These interesting issues requires further investigation.

 What’s next?
 -----------------------------------------------------

 As said above, this is an initial effort to apply the AEOS paradigm in Owl.
 Though the result looks promising, there still exists many interesting questions to further explore.
-For example, more operations that require tuning more than just OpenMP parameters could be included.
-Analysis on single operation should be extended to practical applications.
+For example, analysis on single operation should be extended to practical applications.
 Different regression methods could also be applied.
+More operations that require tuning more than just OpenMP parameters could be included.
 In evaluation, besides performance, stability of the generated parameters might also need to be considered to give a full picture in evaluation.